International Law Handbook

 The Handbook also explains other provisions of international law that protect students and educational staff, and educational facilities.
 Finally, the Handbook also introduces some of the international and regional legal mechanisms that can be used to obtain reparation for such violations.

-To find out more about this project, or to provide comments and feedback on the Handbook or to use the Braille or audio versions of the Summary, please contact Kristin Hausler.
+To find out more about this project, or to provide comments and feedback on the Handbook, please contact Kristin Hausler.

 In order to facilitate the teaching of the content of our research on the protection of education, BIICL has developed in cooperation with PEIC two documents which may be used freely by law professors and lecturers.
 These documents include a PowerPoint presentation and accompanying notes which may be used to teach a two to three hour class.
 The content covers the protection under international human rights law, international humanitarian law, and international criminal law.
 It is suitable for any international law class and may be adapted to suit different knowledge levels.